 Jeffrey Gettleman, East Africa Bureau Chief for The New York Times, stated that the Congo has become a never-ending nightmare, one of the bloodiest conflicts since World War II.
 There are more than five million people dead, and it seems incomprehensible that the biggest country in sub-Saharan Africa and one of the richest on paper—with copper, diamonds, gold, vast fertile farmlands, and enough hydropower to light up the continent—is one of the poorest and most hopeless nations on earth.
 This conflict has disturbed ecosystems, and affected the country’s development.

 In 2017 it was reported that the country was on the brink of famine with an estimated 7.7 million people needing food aid.
 The crisis is worsening due to the ongoing violence in the Kasai and Tanganyika regions that has forced 1.4 million people to flee their communities.
 Other contributing challenges for crops include a veracious crop-eating caterpillar, and outbreaks of cholera and measles that have only worsened this humanitarian crisis.

-Permanent Mission of the Republic of Zaire to the United Nations, Available at: World Sensorium original website.
+Permanent Mission of the Republic of Zaire to the United Nations.
+This statement can be found on the World Sensorium original website.